 If you’re unsure what Cordova Android version you’re using, you can check with the cordova platform version android command.cordova plugin add cordova-plugin-whitelist

 Run the sample.
 We recommend running the samples on a physical device as otherwise no camera is available.

 You probably need to setup signing for iOS.
-To do this, open the Xcode project and setup signing in the project settings.
+To do this, open the Xcode project from platforms/ios and setup signing in the project settings.
 You can also run the sample from Xcode by clicking the Build & Run button.

 Fully-customizable API: Single Scanning with Barcode Capture Samples

 The Barcode Capture API offers developers a high level of flexibility with unlimited options for designing your own UI and workflow.
 You can use these samples as a starting point.
 We recommend that you familiarize yourself with our Best Practices for Usability to learn what to consider when using the Fully-customizable API.